Celotex Thermaclass Cavity Wall 21 (1190mm x 450mm)

 The Thermawall cavity can be installed with up to a 10mm residual cavity (to support ease of installation and accommodate mortar squeeze) or as a full fill solution with no residual cavity.
 When installed correctly, Thermawall Cavity boards should have a lifespan matching the relevant buildings.

 - Built with the protection from weather conditions in mind

-The Thermaclass boards feature a tongue and groove edge providing a continuous layer of insulation with minimal gaps to avoid thermal bridging and increase the thermal quality of the product.
+Celotex Thermaclass 21 boards feature a tongue and groove edge providing a continuous layer of insulation with minimal gaps to avoid thermal bridging and increase the thermal quality of the product.
 This also provides a protective layer against wind and rain and eliminates the need to use foil tape on board joins.

 This product is lightweight and easy to cut, handle, and install.
 The boards sizes are designed to fit within cavity wall tie spacings.
 The boards can be cut, if necessary, by using a fine-toothed saw or scoring each side over a hard edge with a sharp blade.